Cyan Worlds: The decline of the Uru era (2007–2011)

-Obduction
+Obduction (2013–2018)

 On October 17, 2013, Rand Miller announced a new video game designed as a spiritual successor to Myst and Riven called Obduction.
 The game received $1.3 million in funding from Kickstarter support.
 Obduction takes place on an alien planet where humans and portions of their environment have been transported, and features puzzles that involve the combination of human technology with alien ones.
 Obduction's world is fully rendered within the Unreal Engine and explorable from the first-person view, though uses full-motion video for some non-player characters.
 Rand got Robyn's help to create the soundtrack as well as act as one of the non-player characters in the game.
-The game was officially released on August 24, 2016 for Microsoft Windows and OS X, and later for Oculus Rift.
+The game was officially released on August 24, 2016, for Microsoft Windows and OS X, and later for Oculus Rift.
 Obduction received favorable reviews from critics, comparing as a worthy successor to Cyan's Myst games.

-Firmament
+Firmament (2018–2023)

 On March 1, 2018, Cyan announced Firmament, which they described as "a new VR experience", though will also be available for standard displays.
-Like Obduction, Cyan launched a Kickstarter on March 26, 2018 to raise funding for the game.
+Like Obduction, Cyan launched a Kickstarter on March 26, 2018, to raise funding for the game.
 The Kickstarter was successful, securing versions of the game for Microsoft Windows, macOS, and PlayStation 4/PlayStation VR systems.
-Firmament is tentatively scheduled to be released on May 18, 2023.
+Firmament was released on May 18, 2023.